 Fire Stoppers works hand in hand with many agencies and professionals in Anchorage.
 If a family needs assistance beyond education, Fire Stoppers can recommend other resources for families.

-It’s everyone’s responsibility to keep our community safe from fire.
-If you know a child or youth that misuses fire, contact the Fire Stoppers hotline at 346-2888
+It is everyone's responsibility to keep our community safe from fire.
+To report a child or youth that misuses fire, contact the AFD Non-Emergency number – (907) 267-4950

 Here are some tips to keep your family safe from youth-set fires:

 Teach your children they are responsible for their own safety.
 Adults are ultimately responsible for the safety of our children, but children can begin to learn at an early age that they are responsible for the choices they make to keep them safe.